 Your employer may fire you for reasons unrelated to your injury or workers’ compensation claim.
 For example, if, before you got hurt, you had a habit of showing up late, leaving early without permission, taking longer lunch breaks than you were allowed, turning in work with numerous mistakes, and missing deadlines, the employer may fire you for those reasons.

 If the company lets you go while you are collecting workers’ compensation, you may still be entitled to benefits until your doctor determines that you have recovered enough to begin working again.
+It is best to discuss your situation with a workers comp attorney to understand your current status and your future legal and employment options.

 If you have an employment contract with the company, the terms of the contract may allow the employer to fire you while you are on workers’ compensation.
 For example, the contract may state that the company can terminate your employment if you are unable to work for a period of time.